“Freedom Lies In Being Bold.” ~ Robert Frost

 International Women’s Day (IWD) is a globally-recognized day that celebrates the social, economic, cultural and political achievements of women.
-The day also marks a call to action for accelerating gender equality with the challenge to #BeBoldForChange, this year’s campaign theme.
+The day also marks a call to action for accelerating gender equality.

-While many women feel passionate about gender equality (just ask the millions of women who marched across the globe this past January!), we all grapple with how to make a real, lasting difference.
+While many women feel passionate about gender equality (just ask the millions of women who’ve marched across the globe this past January 2016!), we all grapple with how to make a real, lasting difference.
 Most of us simply don’t have the time to dedicate enormous effort and energy to this cause because, well, we actually have lots of other obligations, like working, taking care of our families, and many additional responsibilities.
 So, what can we do to “be bold for change?”

 The good news is that true change rarely occurs because of a single “a-ha” moment.
 Frankly, we all know that a sustained commitment by a large group of people is required to achieve gender equality.
-But, there are things we can do every day to make a difference and with the help of our friends at International Women’s Day.org, we’ve got some fantastic ways that you can #beboldforchange today and every day.
+But, there are things we can do every day to make a difference and with the help of our friends at International Women’s Day, we’ve got some fantastic ways that you can be bold for change.

 - Challenge Bias and Inequality